fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Creates a spline from the data
 * Simulates the motion of an aircraft following the spline path
 * Velocity is controlled by the distance between control points
+* Buttons allow toggling between camera following aircraft and world camera
+* All the normal rotate, zoom and pan features

 ### Issues